-Chichester Canal, a sunset scene painted in England by J.M.W.
+Chichester Canal, a sunset scene, maybe influenced by eruption ash, painted in England by J.M.W.
 Turner

 6.3.1 Resource wars

 Many wars have been fought over resources in past times.
 Sometimes resources are the main factor in the conflict, while they play more minor roles at other times, but they have clearly been key parts of war and peace in the past.